hectic4491/Web-Game-of-Life/DESIGN_SCHEMATIC.md

 > The simulation can be sluggish in browser.
 We need to rework how the simulation is generated and displayed.
 We need to instead keep a running set list (i.e. unique elements) of alive cells, and only check and update the current list of alive cells and their neighbors, rather then running through the entire matrix of cells every frame.
 This requires rework on the backend and front end.
 Postpone this fix until more functionality is added.

+> If we want to offload the site's simulation generation to client-side, then we have to decide if we keep a history of [alive cells] arrays.
+These would be used to scrub backwards through the generations.
+This would be an infitely growing memory object if the simulation is kept running.
+Consider having a limit on how many steps back the simulation can go.
+Or maybe the generation can have an upper limit on steps?

+> Work on mobile responsiveness.
+The CSS needs adjustments so the site looks good on mobile and tablet.
+I think we do this by measuring the width of the site and having tiers of layout properties.

 ## +COMPLETED+
 > Clicking the start button more than once while the simulation is running causes a flickering effect.
 The simulation will try to display the simulation twice at the same time.
 We need to choke click input on the start button while the simulation is running.